 Outside: Large glass doors to the rear of both barns open out onto separate decks with steps down onto private grass areas.
 The views are breathtaking; stand and look out along the coast to Orford and the entrance to the river Alde.
 A superb coastal spot.
 To the bottom of the garden is a gated paddock with large pond, used as a grazing meadow for ponies.

-Hot Tub hire is available by prior arrangement with the owners.
+Hot Tub hire is available by prior arrangement with the owners via a third party.
 Please enquire at time of booking and please note that extra charges will apply.